Kenny Burrell: Early life

-Burrell was born in Detroit.
+Burrell was born in Detroit in 1931, the youngest of six siblings.
+Three of his eldest sisters all died in childhood and his father, an auto mechanic, died when Burrell was only six years old.
 Both his parents played instruments, and he began playing guitar at the age of 12 after listening to Charlie Christian's recordings.
 During World War II, due to metal shortage, he abandoned the idea of becoming a saxophonist, and bought an acoustic guitar for $10.
 He was inspired to play jazz after listening to Oscar Moore, but it was Django Reinhardt who showed him "that you could get your own individuality on an instrument."
 He went on to study composition and theory with Louis Cabara and classical guitar with Joe Fava.
 While a student at Wayne State University, he made his recording debut as a member of Dizzy Gillespie's sextet in 1951, followed by the "Rose of Tangier"/"Ground Round" single recorded under his own name at Fortune Records in Detroit.
 While in college, Burrell founded the New World Music Society collective with fellow Detroit musicians Pepper Adams, Donald Byrd, Elvin Jones, and Yusef Lateef.